- Resilience is the most important trend in water resource management;

 Challenges for water utilities

-In resource management, challenges vary according to the source type.
+In water resource management, challenges vary according to the source type.
 They can occur naturally or be historical – for example, from industrial or agricultural practices which polluted waters with pesticides, nitrates, and solvents.
 Some of these components are still stored in the sediment (legacy nutrients), although practices might have changed meanwhile.

 Common challenges include nutrient loading (especially nitrates and phosphates), algal blooms, microplastics, pharmaceuticals, invasive species, and climate impacts (short- and long-term).